 The following is a list of scholarships and grants offered to students participating in one or more ISA program.
 Please see each scholarship description for eligibility requirements, application materials and required documents.
 Students selected for awards will be notified approximately six weeks after the scholarship application deadline, and a list of awardees will be posted on the ISA website.

-Born in Camargo, Mexico in 1896, Carlos E. Castañeda immigrated to the United States with his family when he was in the sixth grade.
+Carlos E. Castañeda immigrated to the United States from Mexico with his family when he was in the sixth grade.
 Through immersion he quickly gained fluency in English and excelled in school.
-Orphaned at the age of 14 Carlos became the head of the household.
-While caring for four sisters he continued to educate himself and eventually enrolled in the University of Texas at Austin in 1917 where he earned his B.A., M.A. and Ph.D. degrees.
+Orphaned at the age of 14, Carlos became the head of the household.
+While caring for 4 sisters he continued to educate himself and eventually enrolled in the University of Texas at Austin in 1917 where he earned his B.A., M.A. and Ph.D. degrees.

 Michaela's experience was cut short when she tragically lost her life in a hiking accident in the mountains of La Campana National Park in Chile.
 We hope that qualifying students will be helped by this scholarship, and will do so in memory of this student who only began to realize her dream of study abroad.

-This ELAP scholarship is being offered in the memory of Kalyn Elizabeth Peterson whose life was cut tragically short in 2010.
-Kalyn leaves behind a legacy of promoting diversity and putting others' needs before her own.
+This scholarship is offered in the memory of Kalyn Elizabeth Peterson whose life was cut tragically short in 2010.
+Kalyn leaves behind a legacy of promoting diversity and putting others'needs before her own.
 From a young age Kalyn volunteered her time at a major hospital and was involved in several other civic organizations.
 Recognized for her abilities to bring about the best in others, Kalyn's talents to help others less fortunate will be memorialized through the recipient of this scholarship.